St. Mary’s alumni offer diverse collection of fall reads

 by Brooke Blanton Leith

-Poetry, public relations, knitting and novels about crime and culture — these recently published books from St. Mary’s University alumni cover a wide variety of fascinating topics.
+Poetry, public relations, knitting and novels about crime and culture — these recently published books from St. Mary’s University alumni and faculty cover a wide variety of fascinating topics.
 Whether you’re hoping to get lost in an epic drama or expand your mind with educational texts, there’s a St. Mary’s Fall Read waiting for you to crack it open.

 Mosaic Knitting Workshop: Modern Geometric Accessories for You and Your Home